Dofy0/My-Journey-/README.md

 # My-Journey-
-This contains all of my codes
+This contains almost all of my codes